ithauront/water-effect-react/README.md

 ## Preview

-  In this *link* you can see the effect in action before downloading or cloning the repository.
+  In this [https://ithauront.github.io/water-effect-react/](url) you can see the effect in action before downloading or cloning the repository.

 ## Features